 Tip The more you zoom in on the subject of your picture, the more small movements of the camera are magnified (this is called camera shake).
-If nappears when you press the Shutter button halfway down, the picture may be blurry.
+If movements of the camera are magnified (this is called camera shake).
+If movements when you press the Shutter button halfway down, the picture may be blurry.
 Be sure to hold the camera still or add more light to the scene.
 Try holding the camera closer to your body or against a steady object, or set the camera on a tripod or stable surface.